Cityscape

 did bunches of the cityscapes, even

-sold some wet, sold some at art fairs (cheap) before getting slides so I have
+sold some wet, at art fairs (cheap) before getting slides so I have

 no record and gave some away...
 I